Excursion in the inland of the Costa Dorada

 Must to see: landscapes and nature

 The picturesque landscapes of Prades and Siurana, the rugged mountains of Tivissa, Cardo and Ports de Tortosa and the delta of the river Ebro with its labyrinth of lakes offer strong emotions.
 In particular:

-There is a place in the world where silence and adventure are curiously rhymed, where a romantic village is flanked by a perfect territory for climbs and sports routes, even of high difficulty.
-That pearl with medieval architecture is Siurana, a treasure protected by invading mass tourism in that of Tarragona, one of the most beautiful villages in Catalonia.
+There is a place in the world where silence and adventure are curiously rhymed, where a romantic village is flanked by a perfect territory for climbs and sports routes.
+That pearl with medieval architecture is Siurana.
+This village is a treasure protected by invading mass tourism in that of Tarragona, one of the most beautiful places in Catalonia.
 A corner of Spain where you can unplug and discover a timeless microcosm, where everything seems to stand still for centuries, almost as if the clock here had set off with its inexorable ticking.

-The Ebro River covers an area of 320 square kilometers and is the second largest swamp in Western Europe after the French Camargue.
-Many different species of animals live there, thanks to the fact that there are many ecosystems that are not found anywhere else in Catalonia.
-There are large salt-water lakes (like La Tancada) or unsalted water ( such as L’Encanyissada), long beaches of several kilometers (El Ullals), and saltwater marshes (Erms la Tancada, Punta de la Banya) but where fresh water manages to reach the top of the low bays ( El Fangar), rivers in the middle of forests that have small islands in between, in addition to the ecosystems created by humanity – the rice fields and the marshes to make salt.
-All this makes of this part of Catalonia an area rich in natural resources.
+The Ebro River covers an area of 320 square kilometers.
+This is the second-largest swamp in Western Europe after the French Camargue.
+Many different species of animals live there.
+Thanks to the fact that there are many ecosystems that are not found anywhere else in Catalonia.
+There are large salt-water lakes (like La Tancada) or unsalted water (such as L’Encanyissada).
+There are also long beaches of several kilometers (El Ullals), and saltwater marshes (Erms la Tancada, Punta de la Banya) and freshwater which manages to reach the top of the low bays (El Fangar).
+In addition to the ecosystems created by humanity – the rice fields and the marshes to make salt.
+All this makes this part of Catalonia an area rich in natural resources.